AG Ford And Labor Union Join Forces With FTC to Stop Supermarket Merger

 To note, rising union wages, compensation packages, and strikes also increase prices to consumers.

-For those who understand Nevada and national politics, it should come as no surprise that the largest donors to Democratic candidates and officials is the UFCW.
+For those who understand Nevada and national politics, it should come as no surprise that the largest donor to Democratic candidates and officials is the UFCW.
 From 2020-2023, the UFCW Western States Council gave over $55,000 to various Democratic legislators and the Democratic Assembly Caucus.

 In 2022 the UFCW PAC invested $75,000 in Democratic legislators and officials, including a $5,000 donation to the “Committee to Elect Aaron Ford.”
 Since Ford’s campaign for NV Attorney General, UFCW remains one of his largest contributors.